 “We were best buddies when I took him around to meet bands.
 Maybe he feels guilty for getting stoned and blames me for leading him astray, some weird religious guilt trip.”

 Again all three of us are in stitches.
 We spend the next couple of hours identifying roles that would get operatic themes.
-By lunch time I’m hungry again.
+By lunch time I am hungry again.
 I tell them about my feast at the Tex Mex restaurant the night before.
 The four of us drive down to Ventura Blvd. to Jack in the Box and order Taco Supremes.
 I have three.
 It’s eleven dollars for all three of us.
 We ride in the Wreck with the top down.
-We’re reliving the 50’s.
+We are reliving the 50’s.

-I’ve accomplished my goals for the weekend.
+I have accomplished my goals for the weekend.
 With finals and Christmas coming up, I know I have to get all the music lined up before I can leave Hollywood for the remainder of December.
-The main project to complete is putting together Dewayne Jesse’s band.
+The main project to complete is putting together DeWayne Jesse’s band.
 After leaving the Valley, I drive to Doug’s.
-I hope he’ll help me line up musicians to back up Dewayne.
+I hope he can help me line up musicians to back up DeWayne.